devnoot/a11ycat-ocr/readme.md

         // Log out the OCR'd text.
         console.log(foundText)

         // The OCR'd text will also be saved next to the source image

     } catch (error) {
         throw error
     }
 }

+main()

 ```